anthony-999/anthony-999/README.md

-    Hello, I'm Anthony Valdez, 21 years old from Philippines
+    I'm Anthony Valdez, from Philippines
-    I'm a second-year student
-    taking Bachelor of Science in Information Technology, Interested in designing and developing websites.
+    I'm taking Bachelor of Science in Information Technology, interested in designing and developing websites.